 One of my least favorite things is going to meetings.
 Sometimes you have a good meeting and you’ll walk away with a much better understanding of the task at hand.
 However, I find that the majority of these structured get togethers are painfully unfocused and disorganized, especially if they’re on the phone.
 Even when there is a clear plan of action for a meeting, people will often go off on tangents discussing their vacation plans or the weather.
 I get it, it’s just human nature but it’s still not productive!
+If you are looking for ideas to improve the quality of meetings in your organisation, you might want to check out something like Board Portal to help you get started.
 Read more

 The average American spends 1,700 hours a year at work, and unfortunately for you and me that means it’s a statistical inevitability that something embarrassing or awkward will happen while you’re at work.
 I don’t know about you, but it always seems to happen to me at the most inconvenient time, like spilling coffee on yourself right before a big meeting.

 Here’s a checklist of ways to deal: